Is a Correction Looming Ahead for CVS Health Corporation (CVS)

 Sponsored

-The average price from analysts is $117.07, which is $25.69 above the current price.
 CVS currently public float of 1.31B and currently shorts hold a 0.96% ratio of that float.
-Today, the average trading volume of CVS was 5.31M shares.
+Today, the average trading volume of CVS was 5.38M shares.

 CVS’s Market Performance

-CVS stocks went up by 1.88% for the week, with a monthly drop of -5.56% and a quarterly performance of -3.11%, while its annual performance rate touched 5.23%.
-The volatility ratio for the week stands at 2.02% while the volatility levels for the past 30 days are set at 2.62% for CVS Health Corporation.
-The simple moving average for the period of the last 20 days is -0.31% for CVS stocks with a simple moving average of -7.02% for the last 200 days.
+CVS stocks went down by -0.11% for the week, with a monthly drop of -0.70% and a quarterly performance of -0.70%, while its annual performance rate touched 6.07%.
+The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 2.66% for CVS Health Corporation.
+The simple moving average for the period of the last 20 days is 2.14% for CVS stocks with a simple moving average of -4.90% for the last 200 days.

 Analysts’ Opinion of CVS